SamP923/tf-deep-learning/README.md

 ### 2. Clothing Classifier
-Classify 10 types of clothing using the Fashion MNIST dataset.
+Classify 10 types of clothing from the Fashion MNIST dataset using a simple neural network.

+Uses with 87.84% accuracy on the test dataset.

 Potential expansions:
 - Work on RPi for live detection?